Adyen-for-platform icon

 Condition Required Description

-Currency -white_check_mark- Defines whether the rule applies to a specific currency, or all currencies.
+Currency Defines whether the rule applies to a specific currency, or all currencies.

-Funding source Defines whether the rule applies to only credit cards, debit cards, or both.
+Funding source Defines whether the rule applies to a specific type of card, or all card types.

-Shopper interaction -white_check_mark- Defines whether the rule applies to a specific sales channel, or all channels.
+Shopper interaction Defines whether the rule applies to a specific sales channel, or all channels.

-The split instructions determine how a transaction is split: the amounts booked to your liable balance account and to your user's balance accounts, and how they appear in the webhooks and reports.
+The split logic is a set of instructions that determine how we split a transaction: the amounts we book to your liable balance account and to your user's balance account, and how they appear in the webhooks and reports.

 Split instruction Required Description

-Commission -white_check_mark- Defines the amount to book to your platform's liable balance account as a commission fee for payments.
+Commission Defines the amount to book to your liable balance account as your platform's commission on the transaction.
 It can be a fixed amount (specified in minor units), a percentage (specified in basis points), or both.

-Transaction fees -white_check_mark- Defines where to book the transaction fees.
-The fees can be booked either to your liable balance account or your user's balance account, together or separately.
+Transaction fees Defines where to book the transaction fees.
+We can book the fees either to your liable balance account or your user's balance account, together or separately.

-Additional commission Defines whether an additional commission for payments is booked to your user's balance account.
+Additional commission Defines whether we book an additional commission to your user's balance account.

-Refund Defines where to to book the refund amount.
+Refund Defines where to book the refund amount.

 Refund cost allocation Defines where to book the fees associated with refunds.